courtneyschiffman/Data-adaptive-metabolomics/README.md

 # Data-adaptive-metabolomics
-Find data and code to run the data-adaptive filtering and normalization pipeline described in "Data-adaptive pipeline for filtering and normalizing metabolomics data," by Schiffman et al. (2018).
+Find data and code to run the data-adaptive filtering pipeline described in "Data-adaptive filtering of untaregeted LC-MS metabolomics data," by Schiffman et al. (2019).